Biographies

 after that, my wife entered me, without my knowledge

-lot quite quickly and ended up qualifying for the televised
+a lot quite quickly and ended up qualifying for the

-finals with Michel Roux as the judge.
-That was followed
+televised finals with Michel Roux as the judge.
+That

-by a behind the scenes stint at Michel's restaurant
+was followed by a behind the scenes stint at Michel's

-and shortly after that I spent working visits with Anton
+the Thames and shortly after that I spent working

-of the masterchefs, quite an adventure for a construction
+learning the arts of the masterchefs, quite an adventure

 I